About Us

 Who are We and Why are We Here?!

-We are an official Chapter of the worldwide House Rabbit Society for Connecticut and Massachusetts.
+We are an official Chapter of the worldwide House Rabbit Society for Connecticut and Massachusetts in the United States of America.

 HRC educates the public and its members through:

-* Frequent educational events at local pet supply stores and animal-related events
+* Frequent educational events at local pet supply stores, schools, television shows, television news spots and animal-related events

-* Our quarterly newsletter, In Pursuit of Hoppiness
+* Our quarterly email newsletter, In Pursuit of Hoppiness

 Why does the world need rabbit rescue groups?

-Rabbits are a growing pet population in the United States; however, many people who purchase rabbits do not know the time and training involved in having a great pet.
+Rabbits are a growing pet population in the United States and around the world; however, many people who purchase rabbits do not know the time and training involved in having a great pet and animal companion.

-People buy cute little bunnies for their children without realizing this animal will need care and attention for approximately ten years.
+People buy cute little bunnies for their children without realizing this animal will need care and attention for at least ten years.
 As a result, these rabbits are abandoned in shelters, parks, and even woodland areas.
 Domesticated rabbits have very little chance for survival in the wilderness and most rabbits dropped off at shelters are euthanized.
-YOU CAN CHANGE THIS TERRIBLE TREND!

 The House Rabbit Connection, Inc. is non-profit organization that is committed to changing this trend forever.
 Donations and volunteers are a critical part of the organization.
 Without either, we would not be able to save rabbits, adopt them out to loving families, and offer information to the public.